ShubhamCpp/RaspiCam-gstreamer/README.md

 ` gst-launch-1.0 -v tcpclientsrc host=VIDSERVERIP port=5000 ! gdpdepay ! rtph264depay ! avdec_h264 ! videoconvert ! autovideosink sync=false`

+Where <VIDSERVERIP> is the IP Address of your Raspberry Pi.

 And Boom....
 You can now see the Stream on you're Windows Machine.........